DaoCasino/DAObet/README.md

 RANDPA was inspired by [GRANDPA](https://github.com/w3f/consensus/blob/master/pdf/grandpa.pdf).
 It achieves deterministic finality within 2-3 seconds in the real-world network conditions.
-This improvement significantly reduces waiting time for transactions and all smart contract based operations, including [Game Channels](https://github.com/DaoCasino/Protocol).
-RANDPA is implementation is still in development, so please use it for the test purposes only.
+This improvement significantly reduces waiting time for transactions and all smart contract based operations.

 We also provide some test and benchmarking tools, so you can actually run RANDPA on your own machine.